Jade-ux/Learn_English_In_South_Africa/README.md

 ### Accommodation page

-I had originally added a carousel to the Accommodation page, to show a gallary of accommodation options.
+I had originally added a carousel to the Accommodation page, to show a gallery of accommodation options.
 However, I know that carousel's are not accesible so in the end I decided to remove it.

 I have not added a gallery of images in a different format to make up for it because I realised without the gallery the page was much more succint and would get users moving on to the next step quicker.
 I don't think the gallery added much to the user experience.

 ## Features
+-
 //In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- The 3 Easy Steps feature helps all users understand the process that they would go through with this agency to get everything booked.
+This section changes depending on the page and allows users to follow the steps.
+- The accordions feature allows users to browse through content quickly, without having to process large amounts of text all at once.
+- The booking form in a modal feature allows users who want to book a course, to book the course online.
+- The contact form on the Enquire page allows users to either contact the agency to ask a general question, or book a course.

 ### Features Left to Implement

 - **Forms success message:** I have added a new page for the form action, to display the 'Thank you for booking...' text but in future development I would like to add that message to the page the user is on when they submit the form and connect it up to a database.
 - **Forms automatically include course name:** On the courses page, I would like to have the form title automatically include the name of the course relating to the 'Book this course' button the user clicked.
+- **Log in:** I would like to enable users to log in so that they can save their choices and add options to a 'Shopping basket' and then check out, paying for everything on the website.
+- **Experience filter:** A feature that allows users to filter to only the experiences they are interested in.
+- **Courses filter:** A feature allowing the user to filter courses based on certain criteria (price, city, level, length of time, ratings).

 ## Technologies Used